-In other business the Commissioners:
+In other business at the February 11th meeting the Board of Commissioners:

 - Authorized the Chairman to sign acceptance of a Homeland Security and Colorado Emergency Management grant in the amount of $40,381.
 The grant will help cover a portion of the costs related to damages to county roads from the flooding last September;